kunalvjti/nginxplus_json_ELK_Example/README.md

 This **Getting Started with ELK** example provides sample files to ingest, analyze & visualize **Nginx Plus logs obtained from its status API** using the ELK stack, i.e. Elasticsearch, Logstash and Kibana.
 The logs obtained from the status API are in JSON format.

 ##### Version
-Example has been tested in following versions:
+Example has been tested with following versions:
 - Elasticsearch 1.7.3
 - Logstash 1.5.4
 - Kibana 4.1.1